ganeshshejwal/SpringBootJDBCApplication/README.md

 **Project Description:**

 The project appears to be a simple CRUD (Create, Read, Update, Delete) application for managing employee data.
-\It consists of the following components:
+<br>It consists of the following components:

 **Controller Layer:**
 1. Receives HTTP requests from clients and routes them to appropriate methods.